-Fed at July meeting discussed pulling back on bond purchases
+Fed discussed pulling back on bond purchases later this year

 Besides Bullard, Fed officials who have suggested that the central bank should begin tapering the bond purchases this fall include Eric Rosengren, president of the Federal Reserve Bank of Boston, Robert Kaplan of the Dallas Fed, Raphael Bostic of the Atlanta Fed and Christopher Waller, who serves on the Fed’s influential board in Washington.

-Still, in their most recent remarks, Chair Jerome Powell and some other officials expressed a preference for a slower timetable to allow the job market to show further improvement.
-Last month, America’s employers added a robust 943,000 jobs.
+Still, in their most recent remarks, Chair Jerome Powell and some other Fed officials have expressed a preference for a slower timetable to allow the job market to show further improvement.
 One such official, Lael Brainard, a Fed board member, has said she still wants to see jobs and inflation data for the month of September to gauge how much progress the economy has made.
 That data won’t be available until October.